Yay I have something sci fi and fantasy for you today! We’re featuring The Nights Too Dark by author MH Snowy.

 Interesting and a bit crazy but quite entertaining

 I wasn’t sure what to expect from this book, but it turned out to be more interesting and enjoyable than I thought.
 The story kicked off with our main guy Jeremy having recurring and super realistic dreams and he’s starting to wonder if he’s going crazy until he finds out what his crazy-real dreams are really about.
 Jeremy finds himself thrust into something quite epic that he’s not prepared for – he has to battle assassins that are out for his head and stop the end of the world for 12 days.

 I don’t want to give away too much, but there’s stuff about time resets and inter-dimensional travel – pretty cool concepts that made the story really fun and intriguing.
 There’s also a whole cast of interesting characters other than Jeremy.
 Though I don’t care for all the characters, I like the mix and I also like the different ways Jeremy has to stop armageddon from happening.

 Overall, this was an entertaining read.
-The ending might leave the reader a little lacking but I guess one will just have to get to the next part or book to find out more.
+The ending might feel a little lacking something but I guess one will just have to get to the next part or book to find out more.